-At just over 2.5 hours, it’s perfect for those who want to get their Google Ads knowledge up to speed within a morning, or in an evening.
+At just over 2.5 hours, it’s perfect for those who want to get their Google Ads knowledge up to speed within just a morning or an evening.
 Feedback is overwhelmingly positive for this course, with most stating that the instruction is clear and actionable.

-The course instruction Brad Batesol is an experienced marketer with 15 years experience in the industry.
-Mostly video based, you’ll also be tested with some quizzes and have access to course notes.
+The course instruction Brad Batesol is an experienced marketer with 15 years of experience in the industry.
+Mostly video-based, you’ll also be tested with some quizzes and have access to course notes.

-- Short course is perfect for those who want to get basic info
+- A short course is perfect for those who want to get basic info

 - Free with a trial

-- Linkedin certification looks good in your Linkedin profile
+- Linkedin certification looks good on your Linkedin profile

 - Not suitable for PPC professionals

-Hubspot courses are recognised as being top quality and can be a useful tool if you’re progressing in your PPC career.
+Hubspot courses are recognised as top quality and can be useful if you’re progressing in your PPC career.
 Although they are not industry certifications, they are definitely useful to have.

-- Short course offers useful and actionable strategies for Google Ads
+- The short course offers useful and actionable strategies for Google Ads

 - Hubspot courses are always free